JabRef/jabref/docs/teaching.md

    * Feature Board: [https://github.com/JabRef/jabref/projects/7](https://github.com/JabRef/jabref/projects/7)
      * This is a general feature board.
 Recommended, if the board above is empty or you did not find something suitable
    * Bug Board: [https://github.com/JabRef/jabref/projects/5](https://github.com/JabRef/jabref/projects/5)
-     * This is an excellent board to find issues training the maintainance knowledge which is essential for industry work
+     * This is an excellent board to find issues training the maintenance knowledge which is essential for industry work
    * General "good first issues".
 The JabRef team tags issues as [good first issues](https://github.com/jabref/jabref/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to indicate open tasks offering a good start into the JabRef code.
 These issues are more a list of random bugs and features.
-For a more structured comparison of the opened tasks, we recommend the projectd boards listed above.
+For a more structured comparison of the opened tasks, we recommend the project boards listed above.
 5. Be aware that the difficulty of bugs and feature vary.
 A task should be chosen with care.
 The JabRef team can help here: The majority of the team has experiences in teaching
 6. Get in touch with the JabRef team to discuss details.
 We offer email, skype, [gitter.im](https://gitter.im/JabRef/jabref), discord.
 Get in touch with [@koppor](https://github.com/koppor/) to find the right channel and to start forming the success of your course.